The special concave toric domain for the rotating Kepler problem: The special concave toric domain for the rotating Kepler problem

 To compute this concave toric domain, we use the stereographic projection and transfer the cotangent bundle of $\mathbb{R}^2$ to the cotangent bundle of $S^2$.

-Since the Ligon-Schaaf symplectomorphism interchanges The Hamiltonian of the KP with Delaunay Hamiltonian.
+Since the Ligon-Schaaf symplectomorphism interchanges the Hamiltonian of the Kepler problem with the Delaunay Hamiltonian.
 Therefore, we get the solution of the Kepler problem as geodesics on the cotangent bundle $T^*S^2$.

-On the other hand, angular momentum generate the rotation.
-Therefore, the Hamiltonian of the RKP is obtained by adding angular momentum to the Hamiltonian of the Kepler problem.
-We know that, the Ligon-Schaaf symplectomorphism interchanges the angular momentum on the plane with a component of the angular momentum on the sphere.
-Therefore, the Ligon-Schaaf symplectomorphism pulls back the Hamiltonian of the RKP to a Hamiltonian defined on the cotangent bundle $S^2$ minus its zero section.
-The Levi-Civita map which is a 2:1 map between $\mathbb{C}^2$ minus the origin and the cotangent bundle of $S^2$ minus the zero section.
+Angular momentum is responsible for generating rotation.
+When it comes to the RKP, its Hamiltonian is obtained by adding angular momentum to the Kepler problem's Hamiltonian.
+The Ligon-Schaaf symplectomorphism interchanges the angular momentum on the plane with an angular momentum component on the sphere.
+As a result, the Ligon-Schaaf symplectomorphism pulls back the Hamiltonian of the RKP to a Hamiltonian defined on the cotangent bundle $S^2$ minus its zero section.
+The Levi-Civita map is a 2:1 map between $\mathbb{C}^2$ minus the origin and the cotangent bundle of $S^2$ minus the zero section.

-Now we assume the phase space $T$ of the geodesic solutions of the RKP.
-Then by Levi-Civita regularization, we will map them to the space $\mathbb{C}^2$.
-This maps gives us a double cover such that we can define a special concave toric domain which is a appropriate concave toric domain for the RKP.
+Let's start by considering the phase space $T$ of the geodesic solutions of the RKP.
+Using Levi-Civita regularization, we can map this phase space to the space $\mathbb{C}^2$.
+This mapping results in a double cover, which allows us to define a special concave toric domain that is well-define for the RKP.